 - High seams- Seams are the entry points for moisture.
 In this roof, seams are raised above the roofing panel thereby preventing entry of moisture.

 - Durable- Standing seam roof is made of metal which is a durable and tough material.
 Metal is impervious to most hazards.

-- Cool roof quality- Standing seam metal roof can be painted with reflective color that prevent heat gain.
+- Cool roof quality- Standing seam metal roof can be painted with a reflective color that prevents heat gain.
 This keeps the house where the roof is installed cool during summer.

-- Sleek look- The straight, smooth lines of a standing seam roof gives it a sleek look.
+- The sleek look- The straight, smooth lines of a standing seam roof gives it a sleek look.
 This makes it ideal for country-style or modern houses.